Arch Rival Roller Derby: In the media

 The Arch Rival Roller Derby team has been featured extensively in St. Louis's media.
-They have been featured in local print, T.V. and radio news.
+They have been featured in local print, TV and radio news.
 Additionally, various league members have been featured individually in the media.
-Arch Rival Roller Girl Riddle Lynn was featured on the debut of the TLC show My First Home in April, 2007.
-Dali Madison has been featured on local craft shows.
+Arch Rival Roller Girl Riddle Lynn was featured on the debut of the TLC show My First Home in April 2007.

 In February 2009 the Arch Rival Rollergirls took part in a music video shoot for the Breeders single "Fate To Fatal".